← MANAGING AGENTS

 Considering a building managed by Argo?

-Argo Real Estate's 4.8 Class C violations per building sits right at the industry average of roughly 5.0 — but averages obscure the real story.
+Argo Real Estate's 6.9 Class C violations per building sits in the middle of the firms we've scored — but averages obscure the real story.
 Look at their top buildings: 137-01 83 Avenue in Queens carries 59 Class C violations alone.
 That single building accounts for more hazardous conditions than most firms' entire portfolios.
 When a managing agent lets one building accumulate that many life-safety violations, the question is not whether they have bad buildings — it is whether they have a system for catching problems before they become crises.

-Argo's geographic spread is unusual.
-Unlike Manhattan-dominant firms, Argo operates heavily across Queens (48 buildings) and Brooklyn (50 buildings), with 67 in Manhattan.
-Their worst-performing buildings cluster in Queens — seven of the top ten violators are in that borough.
+Argo's footprint spans all five boroughs — 81 buildings in Manhattan, 46 in Brooklyn, 31 in Queens, and 2 in the Bronx.
+But its worst-performing buildings cluster in Queens: six of the top ten violators sit in that borough.
 Outer-borough building stock tends to be older, more diverse in construction type, and less likely to attract the premium-service attention that Manhattan co-ops demand.
 If you are buying in an Argo-managed Queens building, you are statistically more likely to encounter deferred maintenance.

 Before purchasing in any Argo-managed building, demand the most recent reserve fund study, the last three years of audited financials, and a complete HPD violation history.
 Ask specifically about Local Law 11 facade inspection status and whether any open DOB violations exist.
 These are basic due-diligence steps — but in an unregulated industry, nobody requires the managing agent to provide them.